 - Set Up Biometric Security.
 Biometric security allows users with compatible smartphone recognition capabilities to log into a mobile banking app with the touch of their finger or a look at their phone.
+This is known at Touch ID/Face ID for Apple users and Fingerprint Unlock/Trusted Face for Android user.
 Using forms of biometric security is not only faster and more convenient, it's also safer because only you have those “login credentials.”

 - Ensure the Platform Uses Limited Login Attempts.
 If you've ever entered your password incorrectly multiple times, you may have received a warning that you will be locked out of your account.
 This is actually done in your benefit to prevent unauthorized access to your accounts.
 By limiting the number of login attempts, the risk is greatly reduced by locking any potential scammers out of the system for a specific period of time.

 - Enable Multi-Factor Authentication.
 This additional security layer helps address vulnerabilities of a standard username and password login approach.
 With two-factor authentication, you'll be asked an additional piece of personal information unlikely to be known by someone else, such as your mother's maiden name, the model/make of your first car, or a temporary code delivered via email or text.

 - Use Card Controls.
 Many financial institutions are now offering the ability to control and manage when, where, and how your cards are used.
 You can set specific controls that match your spending habits, limit transactions based on location, and set threshold amounts.
 Additionally, you can receive instant notifications so you’re immediately aware of a purchase or if your card is being used without your knowledge or consent.